-Most of the time, it is completely harmless and does not cause any symptoms.
+Most of the time, it’s completely harmless and doesn’t cause symptoms.

-Although trichinellosis is uncommon in developed countries, eating raw or undercooked (rare) pork may increase the risk, especially when the meat is from free-ranging, wild or backyard pigs (47).
+Though this condition is uncommon in developed countries, eating raw or undercooked (rare) pork may increase your risk — especially when the meat is from free-ranging, wild, or backyard pigs (

-However, trichinellosis can develop into a serious condition, especially in elderly people.
+Still, it can develop into a serious condition, especially in older adults.

 In some cases, it may lead to weakness, muscle pain, fever, and swelling around the eyes.
-In worst case scenarios, it can be fatal (51).
+It may even be fatal (

-It is found worldwide, estimated to be present in approximately one third of all humans (47).
+It’s found worldwide and estimated to be present in approximately one-third of all humans (

-Usually, infection with Toxoplasma gondii does not cause any symptoms, but in people with weak immune systems it may lead to a condition known as toxoplasmosis.
+Usually, infection with Toxoplasma gondii does not cause symptoms, but it may lead to a condition known as toxoplasmosis in people with weak immune systems.